 What sort of financial aid does Northern offer?

 Northern is committed to quality education, artistic achievement, and moral integrity.
 Every qualified applicant who has a demonstrated need for financial aid or an outstanding academic or artistic track record will likely receive some form of aid.
 This financial aid typically covers part, but not all of, the total tuition.
-Financial aid is available for both domestic and international students.

 Northern's financial aid is based both on need and merit.
-This reference may provide you with better understanding regarding financial aid provided by private schools.

 What does “demonstrated need” mean?